 VW AG is currently facing legal and financial uncertainties resulting from the use of particular software in type EA 189 EU5 diesel engines.
 On September 18th, the US Environmental Protection Agency (EPA) published a Notice of Violation alleging Volkswagen of having used certain software in diesel engines to circumvent emission standards under the Clean Air Act.
 According to a public announcement by VW AG, some 11 million vehicles worldwide might be affected.
-On October 15th the Kraftfahrtbundesamt (German Federal Motor Transport Authority) required VW to recall all diesel vehicles fitted with the affected engine type registered in Germany.
-On November 3rd 2015, VW AG also announced irregularities in determining type approval CO2 levels, estimating a further financial impact of about EUR 2bn.
+On October 15th the Kraftfahrtbundesamt (KBA, German Federal Motor Transport Authority) required VW to recall all diesel vehicles fitted with the affected engine type registered in Germany.